Dry cleaning: History

 French dye-works operator Jean Baptiste Jolly developed his own method using kerosene and gasoline to clean fabrics.
-He opened the first dry-cleaners in Paris in 1845.
+He opened the first dry cleaning service in Paris in 1845.

-Flammability concerns led William Joseph Stoddard, a dry cleaner from Atlanta, to develop Stoddard solvent (white spirit) as a slightly less flammable alternative to gasoline-based solvents.
+Flammability concerns led William Joseph Stoddard, a dry cleaner from Atlanta, to develop in 1924 Stoddard solvent (white spirit) as a slightly less flammable alternative to gasoline-based solvents.
+It was the dominant dry-cleaning solvent in the US until the 1950s when perchloroethylene became the dominant solvent.

 The use of highly flammable petroleum solvents caused many fires and explosions, resulting in government regulation of dry cleaners.

 Shift to chlorinated solvents

 After World War I, dry cleaners began using chlorinated solvents.
 These solvents were much less flammable than petroleum solvents and had improved cleaning power.
-An early solvent was trichloroethylene (TCE), but it gradually was phased out as its adverse health effects became more known.
-TCE may still occasionally be used for spot cleaning of difficult stains.
+Early solvents were carbon tetrachloride and trichloroethylene (TCE).
+Carbon tetrachloride was first used as a stain remover in the early 1890s in Germany.
+TCE was introduced in 1930, it had the downside of being incompatible with acetate dyes.